 The yellow bars in this graph show the dollar amount of employer contributions made to the System (depicted on the left-hand scale) since Fiscal Year Ending 2004.
 The green line shows the actuarial contribution rate as a percent of payroll (depicted on the right-hand scale).
 The 2007 contribution amount reflects special contributions made by the City in excess of that year's actuarial contribution.
 The sharp increases in contributions from 2008 to 2013 reflect the large investment losses that occurred in 2008 and 2009.
-The actuarial employer contribution rate increased from 46.99% of payroll in 2021 to 50.56% of payroll for the fiscal year ending 2023 primarily due to lower payroll as of October 1, 2022 and the poor investment performance.
-The increase for FYE 2023 follows the large increase for the prior year which was a result of the discount rate being lowered from 7.5% to 7.0% and the lower payroll for the year.
+The actuarial employer contribution rate increased from 50.56% of payroll in 2023 to 54.99% of payroll for the fiscal year ending 2024 primarily due to lower payroll as of October 1, 2023, and losses on both assets and liabilities during the year.
+The increase for FYE 2024 follows the large increase for the prior year which was also a result of lower payroll and poor investment returns.